 For a quick overview of Analytics Services, who uses them, and why, see Analytics Services overview.

-Clearly, the ability to tell at a glance how your API is performing is extremely valuable.
+The ability to tell at a glance how your API is performing is extremely valuable.
 Has there been a sudden spike or drop off in API traffic?
 Which app developers are most successful?
 What is the adoption rate of your API among developers?
 Which API methods are most popular?

-Apigee Edge provides several visualization tools specifically designed to answer questions like these.
+Apigee Edge provides a suite of visualization tools specifically designed to answer questions like these.
 In the background, Apigee Edge collects information as data passes through your APIs.
 This information is collected and analyzed by the analytics system.
 The visualization tools provide a powerful way to use this data immediately.
 If you see something of interest in a graph or chart, an anomaly or sudden change, you can then drill deeper to uncover as much detail as you require.

 Apigee Edge provides a variety of graphs and charts that you can use out-of-the-box.
 They include: